Impact-Site-Verification: 59dd913e-d960-427c-8346-c2264d98dcae

 • Lead-based paint disclosure for properties built before 1978

-• Disclosure of any known mold issues
+• Disclosure of the presence of asbestos if known

 Compliance Checklist

-Provide 60-day notice period for lease termination
+Include 60-day notice period for rent increases

 Common Mistakes to Avoid